-TRT World - Omar Yaghi, born to Gaza refugees, wins Nobel Prize for turning displacement into discovery
+TRT World - Omar Yaghi, born to Palestinian refugees, wins Nobel Prize for turning displacement into discovery

 The Nobel committee likened the metal-organic frameworks to Hermione's handbag from Harry Potter or Mary Poppins' enchanted carpet bag — compact on the outside yet capable of holding astonishingly vast spaces within.

-For Yaghi, the James and Neeltje Tretter Professor of Chemistry at UC Berkeley, the Nobel Prize represents more than scientific achievement, it's a validation of decades spent reimagining what's possible at the molecular level.
+For Yaghi, the James and Neeltje Tretter Professor of Chemistry at UC Berkeley, the Nobel Prize represents more than scientific achievement; it's a validation of decades spent reimagining what's possible at the molecular level.

-He grew up outside Amman, Jordan, the son of Palestinian refugees from the village of Al-Masmiyya in Gaza.
+He grew up outside Amman, Jordan, the son of Palestinian refugees from the village of Al-Masmiyya between Jaffa and Jerusalem.
 His parents could barely read or write.
 His family lived in a single room, shared with livestock.

 Water arrived in his neighbourhood for a few hours once every 14 days.
 If Yaghi didn't rise at dawn to open the taps, his family — and even their cow — would go without water.